xuyunbei/Inexact-preconditioning/README.md

 ***************************************************
 Acknowledgement

-In our implement of the algorithms, we use the following packages developed by other researchers:
+In our implement, we use the following packages developed by other researchers:

 the "TFOCS" package by Becker et al. (https://github.com/cvxr/TFOCS);